 Jump to topic

-Lexapro, the brand name for the drug escitalopram, is an antidepressant that treats mental health conditions including:
+Lexapro, the brand name for the drug escitalopram, is an antidepressant that treats mental health conditions, such as:

-It is also a selective serotonin reuptake inhibitor (SSRI).
-In short, serotonin is a chemical in the brain (known as a neurotransmitter) that carries signals between neurons.
-The drug prevents reabsorption of serotonin into neurons, allowing for better transmission of messages in the brain.
-Lexapro is a selective inhibitor because it does not affect the levels or activity of other neurotransmitters.
+Lexapro is a selective serotonin reuptake inhibitor (SSRI).
+Serotonin is a chemical in the brain (known as a neurotransmitter) that carries signals between neurons.
+The drug prevents reabsorption of serotonin into neurons, allowing for better transmission of messages to the brain.

-Lexapro is available in tablet form.
+Lexapro is available in tablet form and should be stored at room temperature.
 People can take it in 5, 10, or 20 milligrams (mg) doses, or as a liquid.
-Different doses treat different conditions and age groups, including:

 Between 2011 and 2014, almost 13 percent of people 12 and over reported antidepressant medication use in the past month.National Center for Health Statistics (NCHS)

-SSRIs are generally safe for most people.
+SSRIs, including Lexapro, are generally safe for most people.
 However, you should be aware of certain risks associated with taking Lexapro.
-These risks include increased risk of suicide, serotonin syndrome, hyponatremia, and more.
+These risks include an increased risk of suicide, serotonin syndrome, hyponatremia, and more.

-SSRIs, such as Lexapro, can increase suicidal thoughts or actions in children, teenagers, and young adults under 25.
+SSRIs can also increase suicidal thoughts or actions in children, teenagers, and young adults under 25.
 For this reason, the Food and Drug Administration (FDA) requires that all antidepressants carry black box warnings.
 These warnings are used only for serious safety concerns.

 Lexapro should not be combined with drugs that increase your risk of bleeding.
 These drugs include nonsteroidal anti-inflammatory drugs (NSAIDs), warfarin, other blood thinners, or aspirin.
 If taken together, these combinations can contribute to your risk of gastrointestinal bleeding or other bleeding problems.